// Big Trip

 // Medium trip

-Come visit the Dutch dunes with us as we explore how the dune landscape is being explored to adapt the coastal environment to create more sustainable and climate resilient urban and landscape infrastructure.
-We will explore the parking structure at Katwijk een Zee and the interesting landscape development at Hondsbossche Zeewering in a short weekend trip!
-Cost : 110 €
+This year we visited the Dutch dunes with and explored how the dune landscape is being explored to adapt the coastal environment to create more sustainable and climate resilient urban and landscape infrastructure.
+We explored the parking structure at Katwijk een Zee and the interesting landscape development at Hondsbossche Zeewering.

 // Little trips